anandaphan/uva-python/README.md

 Enjoy the process.

-(not really up to date but I will try to finish the post as soon as the possible)
+(not really up to date explanation on website but I will try to finish the post as soon as the possible)

+### Intention
+Usually people solve competitive programming (UVA) problem in C/C++ or Java language.
+I did finish most of concept and some UVA question in C++ in uni before.

+But now, Since I mainly use Python as my main language.
+I am going to do it again using python.
+At first I just want to revisit, but I'll also upload it here so we can learn together

+Enjoy.